-- Preliminary Permitting Plan Prepare a detailed project plan and assign resources to complete necessary permit identification and preparation as outlined in the plan, including ROM estimate and predicted schedule for completion. - Provide OSP Technical Inputs Provide narrative inputs for incorporation into the project description and plan of development, describing permitting requirements and challenges, and timelines for each identified route segment. - Revised Permitting Plan Complete revisions to the plan as necessary to incorporate feedback from stakeholders, regulatory agencies, and landowners. - Final Permitting Plan Complete construction-ready permit applications for all segments.
+- Permitting Plan: Prepare a detailed project plan (Project Description) that identifies necessary permits, assigns resources, provides a Rough Order of Magnitude (ROM) estimate, and predicts a schedule for completion. - OSP Technical Inputs: Provide narrative inputs for incorporation into the project description and plan of development, describing permitting requirements, challenges, and timelines for each identified route segment. - Revised Permitting Plan: Update the permitting plan as necessary to incorporate feedback from stakeholders, regulatory agencies, and landowners, ensuring alignment with project developments. - Final Permitting Plan: Complete construction-ready permit applications for all project segments, ensuring all necessary documentation is prepared for submission. - Final Permits and Authorizations: Obtain all required permits and authorizations, including easements and early entry authorizations, ensuring legal access and compliance for project execution.